Becksteinlab/zarrtraj/joss_paper/paper.md

 through an AWS S3 cloud trajectory (load into memory one frame at a time) at roughly 1/2 or 1/3 the speed it can iterate through the same trajectory from disk and roughly 1/5 to 1/10 the speed it can iterate through the same trajectory on disk in XTC format (\autoref{fig:benchmark}).
-However, it should be noted that this speed is influenced by network latency and that writing parallelized algorithms can offset this loss of speed as in \autoref{fig:RMSD}.
+However, it should be noted that this speed is influenced by network bandwidth and that writing parallelized algorithms can offset this loss of speed as in \autoref{fig:RMSD}.

 ![Benchmarks performed on a machine with 2 Intel Xeon 2.00GHz CPUs, 32GB of RAM, and an SSD configured with RAID 0.
 The trajectory used for benchmarking was the YiiP trajectory from MDAnalysisData [@YiiP:2019], a 9000-frame (90ns), 111,815 particle simulation of a membrane-protein system.
 The original 3.47GB XTC trajectory was converted into an uncompressed 11.3GB H5MD trajectory and an uncompressed 11.3GB ZarrMD trajectory using the MDAnalysis `H5MDWriter` and *Zarrtraj* `ZarrMD` writers, respectively.
 XTC trajectory read using the MDAnalysis `XTCReader` for comparison. \label{fig:benchmark}](benchmark.png)